Top Kurdish lawyer shot dead in southeast Turkey

-DIYARBAKIR, Turkey (Reuters) - A prominent Kurdish lawyer and rights activist was shot in the head and killed on Saturday, in an incident likely to fuel further unrest in Turkey’s mostly Kurdish southeast.
+DIYARBAKIR, Turkey (Reuters) - A prominent Kurdish lawyer and rights activist was shot in the head and killed in a street shootout on Saturday, an incident likely to fuel further unrest in Turkey’s mostly Kurdish southeast.

 The pro-Kurdish HDP Party called the killing of Tahir Elci a “planned assassination” and urged people to protest.
-Videos from the scene showed a gun battle in the street, in which two policemen died, and Prime Minister Ahmet Davutoglu said it was unclear whether Elci was caught in crossfire or assassinated.
+Prime Minister Ahmet Davutoglu said it was unclear whether Elci was caught in crossfire or assassinated.

-If it was the latter, he said, the target was clear.
-“The target is Turkey.
-It’s an attack on peace and harmony in Turkey.”
+Hours later, police fired tear gas and water cannon to disperse hundreds of people marching in Istanbul to protest against the killing.
+The marchers chanted: “Shoulder to shoulder against fascism,” and “Tahir Elci is immortal.”

+Reuters TV footage showed plain clothes police repeatedly shooting at a figure running past them towards Elci.
+He was then seen lying on the ground with blood apparently streaming from his head.

-President Tayyip Erdogan said the shooting, which took place in the southeastern city of Diyarbakir, showed Turkey was right in “its determination to fight terrorism”.
+Witnesses said Elci was shot by a single bullet after speaking to media in the southeastern city of Diyarbakir, where he was president of the local bar association.
+Two policemen also died in gun battles.

+It was difficult to piece together the sequence of events from videos showing the incident from different angles.

-Elci was facing trial for saying the banned Kurdistan Workers Party (PKK) was not a terrorist organization, as the government describes it.
+Elci had been criticised in Turkey for saying the banned Kurdistan Workers Party (PKK) was not a terrorist organisation, as the government describes it.
 He had, however, denounced PKK violence.

+He was facing trial over his comments, which had infuriated state prosecutors.

 Hundreds of people have been killed since a ceasefire between the PKK and Turkish security forces collapsed in July, reigniting a conflict in which some 40,000 people have died since it began in 1984.